portableant/personal-blog/_drafts/3-d-modelling-workshopsefbbbf554-revision-v1-3-D-Modelling-Workshops﻿.md

 We will be covering the basics of a technique called photogrammetry.
 It is non-invasive and requires very little equipment.

 In this process, we use computer software to align multiple overlapping photographs together to reconstruct 3-dimensional measurements.
-This process is not new and has rapidly risen to become an industry standard.&nbsp;
+This process is not new and has rapidly risen to become an industry standard.

 In the first part of the workshop you will be given instructions and will see a demonstration of how to create a 3D model.
 Afterwards, you will be taken into a gallery in the Fitzwilliam Museum and be able to try out the process for yourself.